aiven/aiven-docs/docs/products/kafka/howto/manage-topics-details.md

 :::note
-Enable the [schema registry authorization](/docs/products/kafka/concepts/schema-registry-authorization) for your Aiven for Apache Kafka service to use the schemas tab.
+Enable the [schema registry authorization](/docs/products/kafka/concepts/schema-registry-authorization) for your Aiven for Apache Kafka service to use the **Schemas** tab.
 :::

 ## Edit topic information